Skip to main content

 next : This field points to the next node in the list

 Now we see how the singly link list is represented.
-See the image below: The component of singly list are: - START pointer points to the first node of the list
+See the image below: The component of singly list are:

 - NODE : Each node have info field and next pointer to point next NODE in the list